Who saves with Health Savings Accounts?

 A Health Savings Account (HSA) is a tax-free savings account that can help your employees pick up the slack from another insurance plan.
 If your business isn’t ready to offer a high-end medical plan (but you still want to look out for the people who are helping you grow your company) consider offering them a High-Deductible Health Plan paired with an HSA.

 A High Deductible Health Plan requires your employees to pay more upfront (by themselves) for covered doctor’s visits and health services before their policy starts contributing.
 A Health Savings Account lets them make and receive tax-free contributions all year round to pull from for those medical expenses.

 Why an HSA is good for you:

-- You can make tax-free contributions of your choosing (up to $3500 a year in 2019 for a single employee).
+You can make tax-free contributions of your choosing (up to $3550 a year for a single employee or $7100 for a family account in 2020).
 It’s like giving a raise or bonus that won’t ramp up your payroll taxes.
 (And unlike that raise or bonus, your employees won’t be expecting a specific percentage of their salaries, so you’re a hero.)

 Why an HSA is good for your employees:

 The unspent funds in an HSA roll over year after year (unlike a Flexible Spending Account or FSA), so they can invest in it for retirement or other non-medical purposes just like a 401-K or IRA.
 (There’s usually a minimum balance required first.)

 Employees who use healthcare services frequently can pay for doctor bills prescriptions etc. with pre-tax funds (a $100 X-ray bill costs $100 instead of $125) – which adds up to nice health care discount over time.

 If a Health Savings Account paired with a High Deductible Health Plan sounds like a good idea for you and your employees, a licensed Mylo benefits advisor can help you explore the most cost-effective options from multiple top carriers.
 Why not check out your options?Get Started